ChainSafe/chainbridge-ui/README.md

 yarn install
 ```

-If you experience issues installing the @imploy packages due to authentication errors, restart your machine and try install again.
+If you experience issues installing the `@imploy` packages due to authentication errors, restart your machine and try again.

 ## Usage